Beth El Congregation (Winchester, Virginia): Later history

 Rabbi Sperling retired in 2016 and Rabbi Peter Grumbacher, father of Beth El's president, began serving on an interim basis.
 When Grumbacher was out of town for prior engagements, Rabbi Michael Kramer led services.
 An event held by Grumbacher included the story of his father, who was arrested during Kristallnacht and imprisoned at the Dachau concentration camp.
 The event was similar to his "Sharing the Silence" presentation that he gave at many locations throughout the United States.
 Former Ambassador to Bulgaria, Hugh Kenneth Hill, also spoke to the congregation and non-Jews about how Bulgaria was able to save some of its Jewish people.

 In 2018, Rabbi Sperling came out of retirement to once again lead Beth El.
 Only a couple of months after his retirement began, Sperling began working as an interim rabbi in Maryland, but decided to return to Beth El.
 By this time the congregation had three Torahs, one rescued from Poland during the Nazi occupation.
 As a way to reach out to the community, each year Sperling would open the synagogue to non-Jews to explain "key elements of Judaism and [answer] questions about the religion's beliefs and practices."
 Congregation leaders thought it was more important than ever to reach out to locals after the Pittsburgh synagogue shooting.
+In response to increased antisemitic attacks in the U.S., security enhancements including a video system and fortified doors were installed in Beth El.

 Beth El partnered with the Goldring/Woldenberg Institute of Southern Jewish Life in 2019.
 The organization hosted events and brought speakers to the congregation, along with letting Beth El use its Sunday School curriculum.
 That same year the final phase of the renovations took place when the social hall was updated and security measures, including more lighting and shatter-resistant windows, were added due to rising antisemitism in the United States.
 During the COVID-19 pandemic, congregation leaders canceled Thursday nights' Passover Seder and began holding services via Zoom in March 2020.
 Members began visiting older people who needed assistance with food deliveries.
 In August 2020, Rabbi Aaron Stucker-Rozovsky was hired by the congregation.
-Stucker-Rozovsky is a chaplain with the rank of major in the National Guard.
+Stucker-Rozovsky is a chaplain with the rank of lieutenant colonel in the Virginia National Guard.